-The Board Charter has been approved by the Directors at the Board meeting held in March 2023.
+The Board Charter has been approved by the Board of Directors.

-Furthermore, a Group Code of Ethics has also been adopted by the Board of Directors to ensure that policies, procedures and controls are in place for the business to be conducted honestly, fairly and ethically.
+A Group Code of Ethics has also been adopted to ensure that policies, procedures and controls are in place for the business to be conducted honestly, fairly and ethically.